Leongatha mushroom murders

+The case received extensive media coverage, both in Australia and around the world.
+A book about the murders and the trial published in 2025, titled The Mushroom Tapes, co-authored by Helen Garner, Chloe Hooper, and Sarah Krasnostein, won the 2026 ABIA General Nonfiction Book of the Year.

+In August 2026 Patterson's lawyers argued for a retrial on several grounds including jurors mingling with hotel guests while being sequestered, alleged "unfair and oppressive" cross-examination, and evidence claimed to be irrelevant and prejudicial.
+Prosecutors also appealed the sentence given, calling it "manifestly inadequate" and arguing for the removal of the parole period in Patterson's sentence due to the seriousness of her crimes.
+Both appeals are ongoing.

 Background

 Early life and education

-Erin Trudi Patterson (née Scutter, born 30 September 1974) grew up in the south-eastern Melbourne suburb of Glen Waverley.
+Erin Trudi Patterson (born 30 September 1974) grew up in the south-eastern Melbourne suburb of Glen Waverley.
+Her father was a civil servant and her mother worked as an academic and lecturer.

 In 1992, Scutter was accepted for a science course at the University of Melbourne and later switched to accounting.
 She also trained to be an air traffic controller and graduated in 2001.

 Early career

 Following her graduation, Scutter worked as an air traffic controller with Airservices Australia in Melbourne between February 2001 and November 2002.
 By 2004, Scutter worked as an animal management employee for RSPCA Australia at the Monash City Council's headquarters.
 In the same year, she began dating Simon Patterson, who worked as an engineer at Monash City Council.

 Marriage and family life

-In July 2006, Scutter inherited A$2 million from her grandmother, which was paid to her over an eight-year period commencing in 2007.
+In July 2006, Scutter inherited AU$2 million from her grandmother, which was paid to her over an eight-year period commencing in 2007.
 Scutter married Simon Patterson in 2007 and they moved to Western Australia, living in Perth, York, and Pemberton.
 Scutter, now Patterson, ran a second-hand bookshop in Pemberton while her husband worked for the local council.
 While living in Western Australia, Patterson gave birth to their son.
 Patterson subsequently testified that she bonded with Gail and Don Patterson, her parents-in-law, during this period.

-Prior to the birth of their daughter, Erin and Simon Patterson relocated to Koonwarra, Victoria, to be closer to her in-laws.
-According to Simon Patterson, Erin Patterson had bonded with Don over a "shared love of knowledge and learning" and that she liked his "gentle nature".
-Patterson attended a Baptist church whose pastor, Ian Wilkinson, was married to Gail Patterson's sister, Heather.
+Prior to the birth of their daughter, the Pattersons relocated to Koonwarra, Victoria, to be closer to her in-laws.
+According to Simon Patterson, Erin had bonded with Don over a "shared love of knowledge and learning" and that she liked his "gentle nature".
+Erin attended a Baptist church whose pastor, Ian Wilkinson, was married to Gail Patterson's sister, Heather.

 Patterson's father died from cancer c.
 2011, and, in 2019, her mother also died from cancer.
 Erin Patterson and her sister inherited her parents' estate, which included a A$900,000 beachfront retirement home in Eden, New South Wales.
 Patterson's share of her parents' estate allowed her and Simon to provide interest-free loans to his three siblings and their spouses to buy homes.